How Long Does it Take to Renew Green Card?

 - Your Green Card was damaged, stolen, or lost.

-You may not use Form I-90 to renew your card if you are a conditional permanent resident.
+Also, you may not use Form I-90 Application to Replace Permanent Resident Card to renew your card if you are a conditional permanent resident.
 Instead, you must use Form I-751, The Petition to Remove Conditions on Residence, or Form I-829, The Petition by Entrepreneur to Remove Conditions on Permanent Resident Status.
-Form I-90 can only be used by conditional permanent residents applying for a replacement Green Card if their valid Green Card was damaged, lost, or stolen.
+Form I-90 can only be used by conditional permanent residents applying for a replacement if their valid Green Card was damaged, lost, or stolen.

 Expert Counsel for Green Card